zuozhenggh/learning-library/security-library/database/data-safe/discover-mask-sensitive-data/discover-mask-sensitive-data.md

 5. On the **Autonomous Database Details** page, click **Database Actions** and wait for a new browser tab to open.

-    - If you created the target database, you are automatically signed in as the `ADMIN` user.
+    You are automatically signed in as the `ADMIN` user.

 6. If needed, sign in as the `ADMIN` user.